cjohansen/replicant-docs/content/state-atom.md

 :page/title State management with an atom
 :page/body

-In this tutorial we will implement state management for Replicant with an atom as the global store.
+In this tutorial we will implement state management for top-down rendering with an atom as the global store.
 See [State management with Datascript](/tutorials/state-datascript/) for an alternative take on this tutorial.

+This tutorial isn't really Replicant-specific: you can use the suggest approach with any rendering library.

 As explained in [top-down rendering](/top-down/), Replicant is built around the idea that you render your entire app whenever the app state changes.
 In this